(Click Here to get the printable version of the exercise!)

 Did you know there are two sides to your brain?
 The left half of the brain controls the right side of your body, and the right half of your brain controls the left side of your body.
 Imagine your brain is an old-fashioned dumbbell.
 The two sides of your brain, or the weights, are connected by an area called the corpus callosum.
 The corpus callosum is the bar between the two weights.
 Information has to cross the corpus callosum in order for your body to function.

 You know that feeling when you’re taking a test, and you can’t think clearly enough to write a good essay, even though you know the answers?
 This is an attack of the corpus callosum…but more on that later.

 You might have learned that a left-handed person is right-brained, and a right-handed person is left-brained.
 This is often the case, but not always.
-You might be able to tell which side of your brain is the strongest by reading the strengths of each half of the brain – and recognizing one that sounds more like you.
+You might be able to tell which side of your brain is the strongest by reading the strengths of each half of the brain, and recognizing one that sounds most like you.

-Stay tuned for the next episode, when we teach you how to use that dominant-brain to support your learning style.
+Stay tuned for the next installment, when we teach you how to use that dominant-brain to support your learning style.